MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/Stop-AzureRmHDInsightJob.md

 ```

 ## DESCRIPTION
-The **Stop-AzureRmHDInsightJob** cmdlet stops a specified running job on an azure_2 HDInsight cluster.
+The **Stop-AzureRmHDInsightJob** cmdlet stops a specified running job on an Azure HDInsight cluster.

 ## EXAMPLES